-In recent weeks, I've noticed an interesting trend while reading through the New Testament.
+I've noticed an interesting trend while reading through the New Testament.
 The apostles spent much of their ministry strengthening the believers and encouraging them in their walk with God.
 Encouragement and strength go hand in hand.
 Note the examples given:

-- "When they had read it [a letter delivered by Judas and Silas] they rejoiced because of its encouragement" (Acts 15:31). - "Judas and Silas...encouraged and strengthened the brethren with a lengthy message" (Acts 15:32). - "...and when they saw the brethren, they encouraged them and departed" (Acts 16:40). - "Therefore encourage one another and build up one another, just as you are doing" (1 Thessalonians 5:11). - "And also Jesus who is called Justus...proved to be an encouragement to me" (Colossians 4:11). - "Strengthening the souls of the disciples, encouraging them to continue in the faith, and saying, 'Through many tribulations we must enter the kingdom of God' " (Acts 14:22). - "Encourage one another daily...so that none of you may be hardened by sin's deceitfulness" (Hebrews 3:13 NIV).
+"When they had read it [a letter delivered by Judas and Silas], they rejoiced because of its encouragement."
+(Acts 15:31)

+"Judas and Silas...encouraged and strengthened the brethren with a lengthy message."
+(Acts 15:32)

+"...and when they saw the brethren, they encouraged them and departed."
+(Acts 16:40)

+"Therefore encourage one another and build up one another, just as you also are doing."
+(1 Thessalonians 5:11)

+"and also Jesus who is called Justus...proved to be an encouragement to me."
+(Colossians 4:11)

+"strengthening the souls of the disciples, encouraging them to continue in the faith, and saying, 'Through many tribulations we must enter the kingdom of God.""
+(Acts 14:22)

+"But encourage one another daily...so that none of you may be hardened by sin's deceitfulness."
+(Hebrews 3:13, NIV)